ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcAdminObjs.md

 instance 'MainPath::SubPath::ObjectName' (e.g. 'Sound::Level::Max').

-If you use a different separator for the object path (e.g. "/") you need to replace this separator by the separator used by the trace admin object tree ("::") as the trace admin object tree uses the same node separator for name spaces, class names and object names.
+If you use a different separator for the object path (e.g. "/") you need to replace this separator by the separator used by the trace admin index tree ("::") as the trace admin object tree uses the same node separator for name spaces, class names and object names.